ashukid/Hashtag_Prediction/README.md

 Todo -

-1. How to take images in order of the hashtags
+1. How to take images in order of the hashtags -> Done
 2. what is embedding and how to do that
 3. how to use inception or opencv for training for multiple object
 4. how to get the bottleneck layer